Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Multi-state HMC Examples

 Notably, the Lyapunov dimension \cref{eq:IFSInformationDimension} for more-than-two-state HMCs is easily shown to be correct when the maps are similitudes and the probability functions are constant.
 The latter is seen, for example, with the Sierpinski triangle, as discussed in \cref{app:Sierpinski}.

-However, we are generally interested in multi-state HMCs that do not produce the perfectly-self-similar fractals that arise under those conditions.
+However, we are generally interested in multi-state HMCs that do not produce perfectly self-similar fractals.
 Furthermore, we are often interested in considering physical systems described by parametrized HMCs, such as those that arose in the two prequels on quantum measurement processes and information engine functionality \cite{Vene19a,Jurg20a}.
 In such cases, an HMC determined by an application may meet the OSC in some regions of parameter space and fail to do so in others.
-We will consider an HMC that spans the breadth of these possible behaviors, from zero overlap to complete overlap.
-This will demonstrate the range of applicability of the statistical complexity dimension algorithm laid about above.
+Let's consider an HMC that spans the breadth of these possible behaviors, from zero overlap to complete overlap.
+This will demonstrate the range of applicability of our statistical complexity dimension algorithm.
+And, ultimately in a sequel \cite{Jurg20e}, it leads to a practical algorithm and a conjecture for general HMCs.

-Consider the following HMC with $3$ symbols $\{\square, \triangle, \circ\}$ and $3$ states:
+Consider the following HMC with $3$ symbols and $3$ states:

 with $\beta = (1-\alpha)/2$ and $y = 1 - 2x$.
 By inspection, we see that $\alpha$ takes on any value from $0$ to $1$ and $x$ may range from $0$ to $1/2$.

 \Cref{fig:sarah_overlap_grid} shows how the MSP attractors change across the $(\alpha,x)$ parameter space.
 Each black dot is a generated mixed state, while the colored regions show the range of each symbol-labeled map.